+We are now open for Self Guided Audio Tours.
 An amazing number of visitors say how much they love Treak Cliff Cavern (see the comments on Trip Advisor).
 The caves themselves are wonders of nature but comments are often made to us about the relaxed atmosphere and friendliness of staff.

-NEW - The Blue John Experience
+The Blue John Experience

 A truly unique, “hands-on” experience available nowhere else in the world!

 Work with Treak Cliff Cavern family and staff and get really hands-on with this unique stone.
 Learn about the geological formation of caves within the Peak District National Park while exploring and prospecting for your own piece of Blue John stone in the mines.
 Our expert craftspeople will guide you through polishing your selection and you’ll choose additional pieces from the workshop for other exciting projects.

 Read more and find out about booking this exclusive opportunity on the Blue John Experience page.

 The Café on the cliff is open everyday between 10am and 4pm, for fresh sandwiches, sweet and savoury snacks, hot and cold drinks including our exclusive locally brewed Treak Cliff Cavern IPA.

 Treak Cliff Cavern has been looked after by the same family for generations.
 Our knowledge of the area is second to none and because we are a family we like to make sure that you and yours feel welcome, relaxed and above all have a good time.
 You can read concise history of the cavern here.